Creating a world-leading research centre in North London

 The new facilities will provide over 6,000m² of the best possible infrastructure for research, training and clinical delivery, with state-of-the-art research labs, equipment and clean room facilities to adapt research protocols for production of clinical grade therapeutics for trials in patients.

-Designed by Hopkins Architects, building is due for completion in 2020.
 Teams from the UCL Institute for Immunity and Transplantation, already working within the Royal Free Hospital, will then move into the purpose built centre to benefit from the facilities.

 How does the Pears Building compare to other projects?

 This building will deliver a huge amount to humanity by developing cures to immune related illnesses.
 Not a lot of projects can say that!
 Logistically the building is complex to access and egress due to traffic in the area along with the proximity of the Royal Free Hospital on our door step.

 The geology of the area provided complex challenges to construct the building, however through extensive technical expertise and site investigations all issues have been addressed and well thought out plans and designs have been put in place.

 The building will house high specification laboratories with associated break out and write up spaces which will be the core use.
 This in addition to the two levels of patient accommodation which will enable people undergoing clinical trials to rest and recover in the comfort of the building and not have the journey home to contend with.

 Visually the building will be a mixture of concrete, brick, glass and metal and shall be very in keeping with the local longstanding Rosslyn Hill properties.

 How has the building been designed to be sustainable?